yamcs/yamcs-studio/docs/widgets/_props/rules.rst

 Rules (``rules``)
-    Control property values of this widget dynamically.
+    :doc:`../../rules/index` attached to this widget.